Pet Groomer

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Pet groomers’ earnings vary considerably.
-Experienced groomers may work on commission so their incomes depend on their reputation for good work, their business and customer service skills, and the number of pets they can groom in a day.
+Pet groomers’ earnings vary widely.
+Experienced independent groomers work on commission.
+Their incomes depend on their reputation for good work, their business and customer-service skills, and the number of pets they can groom in a day.
+Many grooming shops also pay staff as contractors (a 50% commission on average) rather than hiring them as employees.

 Wages* | Low (5th percentile) | High (95th percentile) | Average | Median |